-The fence, however, will only enclose the area needed for that particular phase of activity and not the whole width of the Purlieu.
-This would allow for the free and safe movement of livestock and people up and down the Purlieu throughout construction.
+We will include measures to allow the free and safe movement of livestock and people up and down the Purlieu throughout construction.
 In this way restrictions on livestock grazing and recreation will be kept to a minimum.
 We would keep local people informed of the various phases of the work, where it will be taking place and the likely impact, if any, it might have on them.

 How long will the cables last?

 The cables being used on the VIP project comprise the most advanced cable technology that National Grid has used.
 It is estimated based on the manufacturer’s guarantee that they will last 40 to 50 years although in reality, this could be longer.
 If it was necessary to replace them after 50 years, it is not possible today to state how this would be done as the technology will almost certainly advance in the intervening period.

 Underground cables are very reliable and it is highly unlikely that we will need to dig up even a small part of the Purlieu on a regular or frequent basis.
 As an example, cables of a similar, though less advanced type, installed 25 years ago have performed very well and required little or no intrusive maintenance.

 How many trees will you cut down?
 Will they be replaced?

 The number of trees which require removal is being determined as our detailed plans are produced.
 We will be able to share more information on this at our public consultation events in July.